Date of Last Revision

 Connie Chronister, DNP, RN, CCRN

 Krol, Zachary; Flaherty, Fiona; and Williams, Ryan, "Vapocoolant Spray’s Effect on Peripheral Inserted Venous Catheter Pain in Adult Patients" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 716.